cgross/generator-cg-angular/README.md

 There are a set of sub-generators to initialize empty Angular components.
 Each of these generators will:

-* Create one or more skeleton files (javascript, LESS, html, etc) for the component type
+* Create one or more skeleton files (javascript, LESS, html, spec etc) for the component type.
-* Create a skeleton unit test in /test
 * Update index.html and add the necessary `script` tags.
 * Update app.less and add the @import as needed.
 * For partials, update the setup.js, adding the necessary route call if a route was entered in the generator prompts.